LIVE PROP MAPS: Europe Es / Avg

 Stargazing Live event took place between Jan 16th and 18th.

-This year I'm very proud to say that I was a part of the show.
+I'm very proud to say that I was a part of the show.

 I was the BBC Engineering Manager at the Dulverton Outside Broadcast.

-and put into action by Megan Argo.
+having been put into action by Megan Argo with some advice from myself.

 Daily meteor activity received by G7IZU